• Shop

 This post may contain affiliate links, please read our disclosure policy to learn more.

-💳 Why Most Debt Payoff Plans Don’t Work
+💳 Why a Debt Payoff Tracker Printable Works (When Most Plans Don’t)

 Before I found what worked, I tried everything: notebooks, apps, even ignoring the problem (spoiler: that doesn’t help).
 What I learned is that most systems fail because they’re: